 Sue was awarded an Special Libraries Association (SLA) Fellowship in 2006 and an SLA Presidential Citation in 2008 for her services to the association and the profession.
 Sue achieved her Doctorate in 2016 and during her time as a doctoral student from 2013 to 2016 Sue lectured in the Masters of Information Management program at RMIT University in Melbourne, Australia.

-As the newest member of SMR International’s team, Sue will provide advice and direction on knowledge audit initiatives, and support for SMR International knowledge strategy development work.
+A member of SMR International’s global team, Sue will provide advice and direction on knowledge audit initiatives, and support for SMR International knowledge strategy development work.
 Learn more at Sue’s Profile on LinkedIn.

 Nerisa Jepkorir Kamar